EdLeafe/aiohttp/docs/client_reference.rst

       :return str: decoded *BODY*

-      :raise LookupError: if the encoding detected by chardet or cchardet is unknown by Python (e.g. VISCII).

       .. note::

-         If response has no ``charset`` info in ``Content-Type`` HTTP header :term:`cchardet` / :term:`chardet` is used for content encoding autodetection.

          It may hurt performance.
 If page encoding is known passing explicit *encoding* parameter might help::